 “You need to think about your future, not just about travelling”.
 This is a fight I have nearly every time I talk to my mother.
 She, like any responsible parent, is concerned for me.
 Although she is past trying to prevent me from travelling altogether, I can tell she is constantly worried that I am throwing my life away.
 Rather than volunteering and sleeping on the floor of a hut in Malawi, I should be finding internships, working and saving.
 Preparing for the future.

 Almost all of the people I ask nowadays seem to be business or economics majors.
 When I ask them why, they tell me that they want to make money.

 While through the desert canyons of southern Jordan this summer, I was struck once again by how beautiful the differences between cultures are, and how very much we have to learn from one another.
 I had always assumed (with my American biases and stereotypes) that living in any Arabic country means less freedom.
 The United States is obsessed with the idea of freedom.
+Of instant gratification.
 We want whatever we want, whenever we want it.
 We want opportunities and the ability to do things.
-Yet while sipping Arabic tea and riding camels through the canyons, I learned that I know nothing about freedom.
+Yet while sipping Arabic tea and riding camels through the canyons, I learned that I know nothing about real freedom.
 The incredible sense of freedom that the Bedouins have is different, but just as beautiful, and twice as strong.
 They are free from the hazy someday that is the future.
 Unlike the majority of people I speak to in western countries, the Bedouins are not slaves to the future.
 Rather than constantly working in order to ensure a secure and comfortable lifestyle, they live in the moment.
 They do what they want to do.
 When they save money, it is enough to finance their next trip abroad, not to put in a bank account.